nikogura/nikogura.com/ManagedSecrets.md

       - staging
       - development                         # The 'development' environment is special.
 If you have one, anyone who can authenticate can access development secrets.
 This is intended to ease/ speed development.

-With the above file, all you need is a properly configured instance of [Keymaster-CLI](https://github.com/scribd/keymaster-cli) to configure the secrets backend, and then your systems can use [Keymaster-CLI](https://github.com/scribd/keymaster-cli) (or something like it) to authenticate and get their secrets.
+With the above file, all you need is a properly configured instance of [Keymaster-CLI](https://github.com/scribd/keymaster-cli) to configure the secrets backend.

+Your systems can use [Keymaster-CLI](https://github.com/scribd/keymaster-cli) (or something like it) to authenticate and get their secrets.
+Heck, if they really want to, they can interact directly with the secrets backend directly, though why someone would want to do that is beyond me.

+Interfaces are like fences.
+Good fences make for good neighbors.
+Secrets should work like a service.

+Most of the time you are just a user of a service, not it's maintainer.
+The user doesn't care how the sausage gets made.
+They just get to take a bite and enjoy.

 ... to be continued